 Arriving in London

 While studying in the UK, all international students will be eligible for healthcare from the National Health Service (NHS).
-Students on a Tier 4 visa will need to pay a £150 NHS Surcharge as part of their visa application.
+Students on a study visa will need to pay a £470 NHS Surcharge as part of their visa application.
 You should register with a local doctor for all non-emergency treatment once you arrive in the UK.
 Dependants (spouse and children) of an international student are also eligible for medical care from the National Health Service under the same conditions as a student.
 You can also locate Dental surgeries which offer subsidised treatment to NHS patients on the following website.

 Students of certain nationalities will also need to register their arrival in the UK with the police.
 Please see the City University website for more details.